StableCanvas/comfyui-client/README.md

 # @stable-canvas/comfyui-client

-This is a client for (ComfyUI)[https://github.com/comfyanonymous/ComfyUI] that supports both NodeJS and Browser environments.
-It provides full support for all RESTful APIs as well as WebSocket connections.
+Javascript api Client for [ComfyUI](https://github.com/comfyanonymous/ComfyUI) that supports both NodeJS and Browser environments.
+It provides full support for all RESTful / WebSocket APIs.

 ## Features